vincentherrmann/vincentherrmann.github.io/_blog/immersions.md

 There exist methods to lay out graphs into suitable shapes.
 For our purposes, the force [layout technique](https://en.wikipedia.org/wiki/Force-directed_graph_drawing) is the best fit.
 Here the graph is modelled as a physical system with different forces acting on the vertices.
-The system, starting from random initial conditions, can be simulated using numerical methods, e.g. Verlet integration \citep{verlet1967computer}
+The system, starting from random initial conditions, can be simulated using numerical methods, e.g. [Verlet integration](https://en.wikipedia.org/wiki/Verlet_integration).

 In our setting, there are three types of forces acting on each vertex.
 The first force pulls together vertices that are directly connected.